clemsos/writings/_quora/2014-07-10-What-would-be-a-list-of-things-to-do-before-you-go-to-France-for-3-months-Apart-from-usual-passport-visa-stuff.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What would be a list of things to do before you go to France for 3 months?
+    What would be a list of things to do before you go to France for 3 months?
 (Apart from usual passport/visa stuff) - Quora
 ---